About Me

 I hope you’ll stick around.

-Also, if you haven’t seen it yet, please have a look at the front page where you can sign up to get my 3-part e-mail series where I cover the Top 33 most useful free Spanish-learning resources available online, what language exchanges are and why it’s impossible to get fluent on your own without them, and how to use Spanish chat rooms to teach yourself Spanish.
-Also on the front page I’ve put my comprehensive guide to using/navigating this site that I’ve put together for everybody and is now featured here: How to Use This Site To Get Fluent in Spanish NOW (and yes, all of it’s free) – it covers all of my most popular posts on How To Learn Spanish.
+Also, if you haven’t seen it yet, please have a look at the front page where you can learn how to teach yourself Spanish in just a few months using my Telenovela Method which allows you to make learning Spanish fun, painless, and quick by using resources such as movies, TV shows, books, and newspapers (plus you learn modern Spanish as it’s actually spoken by native speakers).
+Also, you can sign up to get my 3-part e-mail series where I cover the Top 33 most useful free Spanish-learning resources available online, what language exchanges are and why it’s impossible to get fluent on your own without them, and how to use Spanish chat rooms to teach yourself Spanish.
 Also, if you like what you see here PLEASE SUBSCRIBE to my Twitter feed and/or RSS feed so you can be updated any time there’s a new post.

 Cheers,